 No one wants to think about losing their phone, but taking some precautionary measures may help in the even of loss or theft.

 Unfortunately, hundreds of thousands of phones do go missing each year, many of these are subsequently found by the owner.
-However according to Home Office crime survey data in 2014/15 there were over 500,000 victims of mobile phone theft.
+However according to Home Office crime survey data there were over 500,000 victims of mobile phone theft last year.

 If your phone does go missing you could be left with a much bigger headache than simply having to replace your handset.
 Importantly registering your device increases the chances of it being identified and returned.